PSharp725/PSharp725.github.io/ProjectProposal.md

+# Project Proposal
-# Building the Foundation for Game Engine Development
+## Building the Foundation for Game Engine Development
 ## Vision Statement

 For this project, I propose focusing on **developing key technical skills essential for game engine development**.
 My long-term goal is to build a game engine, and I have been exploring various resources to determine the best way to begin this journey.